 Our review of John Hancock Life Insurance Company will help you decide.
 Just remember, the totality of the company, their products, and their service are what make or break a carrier, since there are so many different life insurance companies to choose from.
 As we insist each time, make this company just one of many you inspect before applying.

-Our John Hancock Life Insurance Company Review for 2017
+Our John Hancock Life Insurance Company Review

 The original name, John Hancock Mutual Life Insurance Company has been around in the insurance industry since 1862, making it one of the longest history’s of a life insurance company still doing business today.
 The name John Hancock, that of the man with the famous signature on the Declaration of Independence, remains one of the iconic symbols used by the company for marketing and trust building, namely in it’s logo.